 How long people stay on the diet depends on their current weight, fitness and desired goal weight.

-Registered nutritionist Kerry Torrens says:
+Nutritionist Kerry Torrens says:

 During the initial, very restrictive phase you can expect to lose weight quite quickly which of course acts as a great motivator.
 The diet is especially attractive for those who don’t like counting calories and prefer a more prescriptive way of eating because it sets out exactly what you can have.